Donnelly Sequencing Centre

 - Budget realism – We always do our best to tailor our protocols and work with suppliers to give you the most data at the lowest cost.
 Let us know the budget you’re working with, and we’ll scale projects or split sequencing runs to get you the data you want within your budget.

-- Fast turnaround – We always work hard to keep turnaround time under five business days for user-prepared libraries, and under twelve for projects requiring full library preparation.
+- Fast turnaround – We always work hard to keep turnaround time under ten business days for user-prepared libraries, and under eighteen for projects requiring full library preparation.
 But if you have an urgent upcoming deadline, let us know, and we’ll do our best to meet it!

 - Collaboration – Working with us can be as hands-on or hands-off as you want.
 We offer project consultations, data interpretation, and in-person training for your staff and students – just ask us.